davisshaver/frames-integration-for-farcaster/readme.md

-# WP Farcaster
+# Farcaster WP

-WP Farcaster connects your WordPress site to Farcaster.
+Farcaster WP connects your WordPress site to Farcaster.

 ## Installation

-The recommended way to install WP Farcaster is downloading the ZIP file from [the most recent release](https://github.com/davisshaver/wp-farcaster/releases).
+The recommended way to install Farcaster WP is downloading the ZIP file from [the most recent release](https://github.com/davisshaver/farcaster-wp/releases).

 ## Development